champ-pan/SPP/README.md

 ## Installation

 1. Clone the repository: https://github.com/champ-pan/SPP.git
+2. Make sure to create an authorization token on GitHub to change mine in the backend/controller/contributor.js and backend/controller/user.js

+   `const octokit = new Octokit({
+    auth: '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'
+   })`

-2. Start server
+4. Start server
-   - cd backend
+   - `cd backend`
-   - npm run dev
+   - `npm run dev`
-   If you get an error like Module Not Found make sure you have install the dependencies mention below with the command `npm install [name of the dependency]`
+   If you get an error like Module Not Found make sure you have installed the dependencies mentioned below with the command `npm install [name of the dependency]`

-   -`"dependencies": {
+   `"dependencies": {
     "@octokit/rest": "^20.0.2",
     "async": "^3.2.5",
     "cors": "^2.8.5",